 Running our race in life with endurance is not an easy task.
 As you do so, remember the lessons I learned watching those great wheelchair racers that hot summer day in Atlanta: make sure you at least enter the race; don't get discouraged; eliminate obstacles and barriers; and stay focused on the goal and the finish line.

-May God Continue to Guide Your Path,
+May God continue to Direct Your Path,